JACKSONVILLE, Fla. (AP) — The Jacksonville Jaguars targeted Mike Mularkey early in their coaching search.

 “Mike recognizes the challenge and opportunity before all of us, and that’s to make the Jacksonville Jaguars one of the premier franchises in the National Football League, bar none,” new owner Shahid Khan said in a statement.
 “In simple terms, Mike is aiming high.”

 It’s unclear whether Mularkey will call plays in Jacksonville.
 He had mixed results as a play caller in his previous head-coaching stint in Buffalo.
 The Bills were seventh in the league in total offense in 2004, but faded to 24th the following year.
-Mularkey went 14-18 before resigning after the 2005 season.
+Mularkey went 14-18 before being fired following the 2005 season.

 He resume also includes stops in Tampa Bay (1994-95), Pittsburgh (1996-2003), Miami (2006-07) and Atlanta (2008-11).
 He served as offensive coordinator for the Steelers (2001-03), the Dolphins (2006) and the last four years with the Falcons.